KieronH90/KieronH90.github.io/_posts/2025-01-25-Deciphering Big Data.md

 Zoiner, T (No date) Big data architectures.
 Available at: https://learn.microsoft.com/en-us/azure/architecture/databases/guide/big-data-architectures (Accessed: 29/10/24)

-This post stimulated some interesting discussions and point raised by my peers, as shown below:
+This post stimulated some discussion, as shown below:

-In reply to Kieron Hamilton
-Peer Respons
-by Opeyemi Adeniran - Friday, 8 November 2024, 8:54 PM
 Hi Kieron,

 Your analysis of the computing architectures of the Internet of Things (IoT), especially the Lambda architecture, is enlightening.
 The distinction between hot and cold paths clearly illustrates how different data types require different processing approaches due to their immediacy and accuracy requirements.